-- The state, substate, access and simulation mode of all the instrument subsystems and TCS. - The current instrument mode. - The current exposure ID, exposure status, exposure time, remaining exposure time and data file name. - o More detailed detector parameters can be queried by bringing up the DCS status screen. - o Template information will be displayed on the BOB screen ([RD39]). - A disk space monitor3. - The current telescope coordinates. - o More detailed telescope information can be queried by looking at the TCS console running on the telescope control workstation. - The currently selected filter. - o Other mechanism details can be queried by bringing up the ICS status screen. - The current cryostat window temperature (compared with current dewpoint) and focal plane temperature. - Other temperatures and instrument sensor readings cane be queried by bringing up the ICS status screen. - Any alarms reported by the instrument. - There should be a means of finding out more about an alarm by bringing up a status screen.
+- The state, substate, access and simulation mode of all the instrument subsystems and TCS - The current instrument mode. - The current exposure ID, exposure status, exposure time, remaining exposure time and data file name. - o More detailed detector parameters can be queried by bringing up the DCS status screen. - o Template information will be displayed on the BOB screen ([RD39]). - A disk space monitor3. - The current telescope coordinates. - o More detailed telescope information can be queried by looking at the TCS console running on the telescope control workstation. - The currently selected filter. - o Other mechanism details can be queried by bringing up the ICS status screen. - The current instrument thermal status (including whether or not the instrument is at operational temperature). - Other temperatures and instrument sensor readings can be queried by bringing up the ICS thermal status screen. - Any alarms reported by the instrument.